 5. Feed Before Your Baby Falls Fully Asleep

-Instead of letting your baby always fall asleep while feeding, try feeding slightly before bedtime.
+Instead of letting your baby always fall asleep while feeding, try offering the last feeding just before bedtime while keeping your baby slightly awake.

 6. Expect Night Wakings